 Introduction to 5s in Six Sigma

-When TOYOTA introduced lean manufacturing nobody ever imagined what strategic impact it will have on the manufacturing industry.
+When TOYOTA introduced lean manufacturing, nobody ever imagined what strategic impact it will have on the manufacturing industry.
 Sophistication in any process is characterized by organization and cleanliness.
 Waste reduction is hence a vital aspect of well-functioning manufacturing processes.
 The typical work environment is such that one can’t behave in a haphazard manner.
-It is this need that necessitates one to be aware of 5s in Six Sigma.
+It is this need that necessitates one to be aware of the 5s in Six Sigma.

 Six Sigma adopts a critical approach towards identifying and eliminating defects in products, processes, and services.
 Even though there is a difference between Six Sigma and 5s, both can be implemented in continuation to enhance efficiency.
 While Six Sigma is more of a data-driven analytical approach, 5s can be considered to be the more practical and usable approach when we talk about the improvement of processes/ products/ error detection.

 5s is basically a concept that had originated in industrial housekeeping in the country of Japan, which now has become an organizational philosophy for continuous improvement.
 It is focused on daily work improvement while engaging in frontline process teams.
 The words that represent 5s are originally Japanese words, and surprisingly, when translated into English, they also start with the letter ‘s’.
 What is of importance is the sequence in which these words are understood.
 This sequence, if not followed, may result in solutions which are not optimal.

 5S is the basis of all improvements and the key component of a visual workplace.
 Let us see what the 5s are.